CONCACAF Champions Cup: Trophy and medals

 Each year, the winning team is presented with the CONCACAF Champions Cup trophy.
 The current trophy design was introduced in 2018 and was designed and made by Thomas Lyte.

 Sponsorship

-The CONCACAF Champions Cup has several corporate sponsors: Scotiabank (which was a title sponsor of the Champions League from 2014–15 until 2023), Miller Lite, MoneyGram, Maxxis Tires, and Nike.
+The CONCACAF Champions Cup has several corporate sponsors: Scotiabank (which was a title sponsor of the Champions League from 2014–2015 until 2023), Miller Lite, MoneyGram, Maxxis Tires, and Nike.
 The sponsors' names appear on the boards around the perimeter of the field, and boards for pre-game and post-game interviews and press conferences.
-Nike is also the official provider of game balls and referee uniforms.
+As of 2024, Molten is the official provider of game balls through 2030.

 American Airlines was the title sponsor for the Champions' Cup in the 1990s.